Help us improve your experience.

 IPv4 Subnetting

 Because of the physical and architectural limitations on the size of networks, you often must break large networks into smaller subnetworks.
-Within such a subnetted network, each interface requires its own network number and identifying subnet address.
+Within a such a subnetted network, each interface requires its own network number and identifying subnet address.

 Note: